-For more than 125 years, the Greater Phoenix Chamber of Commerce has evolved to meet the needs of the business community.
+For more than 130 years, the Greater Phoenix Chamber has evolved to meet the needs of the business community.
 Today, the Chamber is a strong pillar of the Greater Phoenix region.

 Although Arizona was not yet a state, leading business owners in the Valley of the Sun organized the Phoenix Chamber of Commerce on November 13, 1888.
 The Phoenix Chamber originally spearheaded efforts towards attracting more settlers to the Valley, building a railroad to tap the rich forest country to the north, building better roads and supplying accommodations for those who traveled here for the winter sunshine.

-Through over 120 years and a couple of name changes (it was known as the Phoenix Metropolitan Chamber of Commerce from 1973-1987 and became the Greater Phoenix Chamber of Commerce in 1998), the Chamber has never wavered from its original mission: to help area businesses succeed and make the Valley a better place in which to live, work and do business.
+Through over 120 years and a couple of name changes—previously known as the as the Phoenix Metropolitan Chamber of Commerce from 1973-1987 and became the Greater Phoenix Chamber of Commerce in 1998-2018—the Chamber has never wavered from its original mission: to help area businesses succeed and make the Valley a better place in which to live, work and do business.

-Arizona became the 48th state on Feb.
-14, 1912.
+Arizona became the 48th state on February 14, 1912.
 After World War II, the area’s growth spurt began and returning soldiers flocked to the area for its great weather and employment opportunities.
-The Greater Phoenix Chamber of Commerce saw a tremendous opportunity to promote Arizona as not only a fun-in-the-sun vacation destination, but an affordable place to work and raise a family.
+The Greater Phoenix Chamber saw a tremendous opportunity to promote Arizona as not only a fun-in-the-sun vacation destination, but an affordable place to work and raise a family.

 In 2015, the Chamber launched Phoenix Forward, a collaborative and strategic approach to economic development.
 In partnership with the Arizona Commerce Authority, the City of Phoenix and Maricopa County, this innovative program connects with and supports local businesses in targeted industry sectors that are poised for growth.

-The Greater Phoenix Chamber of Commerce—like the Valley of the Sun—has come a long way.
+The Greater Phoenix Chamber —like the Valley of the Sun—has come a long way.